-- 1. All vendors and/or suppliers providing fresh vegetables shall undergo a good agricultural practices and good handling practices audit of their operations.
-The audit must be conducted by the USDA, AMS, Fruit and Vegetable Program, SCI Division or licensed Federal-State auditors providing services under a cooperative agreement with USDA oversight.
-The audit conducted may be either the USDA Good Agricultural Practices & Good Handling Practices (GAP&GHP) audit, the Produce GAPs Harmonized Food Safety Audit, or the Tomato Audit Protocol audit, whichever is applicable to the commodity being purchased. - 2.
+All vendors and/or suppliers providing fresh citrus fruit shall undergo a good agricultural practices and good handling practices audit of their operations.
+The audit must_be conducted by the USDA, AMS, Specialty Crops Program, SCI Division or licensed Federal-State auditors providing services under a cooperative agreement with USDA oversight.
+The audit conducted may be the USDA Good Agricultural Practices & Good Handling Practices (GAP&GHP) audit, the Produce GAPs Harmonized Food Safety Audit, the Harmonized GAP Plus+, or a commodity-specific audit applicable to the commodity being purchased (e.g. Tomato Audit Protocol, Mushroom GAPs), whichever is applicable to the commodity being purchased.

 The audit must cover all parts of the operation which are applicable to the commodity being purchased.
-For example, a tomato purchase would require an audit of the fields, packing house, and storage facilities. - 3.
-A copy of the three acceptable audit standards is available on the USDA website at www.ams.usda.gov/gapghp, or from your local USDA or Federal-State inspection office.
+For example, an orange purchase would require an audit of the fields, packing house, and storage facilities.

+A copy of the acceptable audit standards is available on the USDA website at www.ams.usda.gov/gapghp, or from your local USDA or Federal-State inspection office.
 A listing of USDA and Federal-State inspection offices are also available on the website listed above.